croz-ltd/klokwrk-project/support/documentation/adr/content/0002-strategic-project-structure.md

 Module naming conventions are essential because our modules are not always presented (i.e., try the Packages view in the IntelliJ IDEA's Project tool window) or used as a part of the hierarchy (think of JAR names put in the same directory).
 For those reasons, our naming scheme closely follows the strategic structure hierarchy where parts of module names are directly pulled from corresponding subdirectory names.
-That way, we can keep the match between alphabetical order and the order of abstraction levels.
+That way, we can keep the match between alphabetical order and the direction of dependencies.

 > Note: When you have multiple bounded contexts and/or multiple subdomains in the project, to get a better match between alphabetical and abstraction orders, you can use the `bc-` prefix for bounded
 > context names and the `asd-` prefix for subdomain names.